abdulghani/blissful-ignorance/notes.md

 describe paradox between two poles, neither too old or too young, but it is between two conditions

 Al-Baqarah, describe through metaphors of stories cow

+if there's a secret, it should be with the jews, as they're necessarily the oldest community/civilization that stands coherent today